 Your DMP firm will send each of your creditors your income & expenditure sheet.
 This shows that you don’t have any spare money to pay them more.

-Talk to your DMP firm if you are very worried, but this usually gets sorted pretty quickly.
+Talk to your DMP firm if you are very worried, but this usually gets sorted pretty quickly in the first 2 months. leave a comment below this article if you have a problem.

 Will interest be frozen on all my debts?